chipxsd/stream-based-sync/stream-based-sync.md

     90: }
 ```

-In above example, I forgot to specify optional chaining in the line `89:`,
+In above example, I forgot to specify optional chaining in the line `89:`.
-that is just a single line of change.
+That is just a single line of change.
 One way of describing this content
 change could be through the
 [diff annotations](https://en.wikipedia.org/wiki/Diff_utility), which is
 still lighter than copying the whole file over.